Dr. Howie Huang is a Full Professor in Department of Electrical and Computer Engineering

 His work on big graph traversal has ranked highly on both the Graph500 and Green Graph500 benchmarks, which measure the performance and energy efficiency of the most powerful data-intensive supercomputers in the world.

-His research won a Champion Award and a Student Innovation Award at the 2018 Graph Challenge of IEEE High-Performance Extreme Computing (HPEC) conference, two awards (Finalist and Honorable Mention) at the DARPA Graph Challenge 2017, the Best Paper Award Nomination at NVMSA'17, the ACM Undergraduate Student Research Competition Winner at the Supercomputing conference (SC'12),
+His research won the Champion Award at both the 2021 and 2018 Graph Challenge of IEEE High-Performance Extreme Computing (HPEC) conference, a Student Innovation Award at the 2018 Graph Challenge, the Finalist and Honorable Mention awards at the DARPA Graph Challenge 2017, the Best Paper Award Nomination at NVMSA'17, the ACM Undergraduate Student Research Competition Winner at the Supercomputing conference (SC'12),

 a Best Student Paper Finalist at SC'11,